sandiego-ember/ember-cli-101/workshop.md

 That looks like a lot!
 First is the `import` statement.
 This imports the `ember-qunit` package we need for writing our test.

 The first section you see, `moduleForModel`, is where any necessary loading for the model testing will be done.
 Each test is self-contained, so any dependencies (for example if one model depends on another) must be defined here.
-We don't need to worry about this for our simple blog post model.
+We don't need to worry about this for our simple blog post model _yet_.

 The next section, `test`, shows how we define an individual test.
 One test can have many assertions but should test only one thing.
 The generator created a default test which asserts that our model exists.